Skip to main content

 1. As the leader, talk as much as possible.
 The group is a captive audience, so be sure to share with them all that God is showing you in your study of the Word.
 This will also show them what to look for as they complete their lesson for next week.

 2. Never allow silence.
 You can’t let people think you’re not prepared, and if they’ve done their lessons, they’ll all have answers to share.
-A quiet group is an unproductive group.
+If no one quickly answers, jump in and tell them the answer.
+Soon they’ll let you answer all the questions.
+(See point 1.)

 3. Make sure the conversation is lively.
 As long as they are talking, even if it’s about yesterday’s headlines or Martha’s great-aunt’s back surgery, everyone will feel at ease.